Biddulph Valley line: Decline

 In 1952, a special passenger train ran from along four closed North Staffordshire railway lines; this included the Biddulph Valley Line.

 All stations, with the exception of Biddulph, were demolished after closure; the track was lifted from Bucknall and Northwood to the junction near Congleton.

-Present day
+The line today

 The line from Stoke-on-Trent to Bucknall and Northwood remained in use for stone traffic to and from Oakamoor and Caldon, where it served the sand sidings and the quarries.
-Subsequently, the line was mothballed in 1988, as a result of this traffic ending.
+Subsequently, the line was mothballed in 1988 when the sand traffic ended.

-The line from Ford Green and Smallthorne to Mossley, via Biddulph, now forms the Biddulph Valley Way and is used by cyclists and walkers; it follows the course of the entire line.
+The track bed from to Mossley, via Biddulph, now forms the Biddulph Valley Way, a shared-use path; it follows the course of the whole line.